2002 Hungarian Grand Prix: Qualifying

 Each driver was allowed twelve laps during Saturday's one-hour qualifying session, with starting positions determined by the drivers' quickest laps.
 During this session, the 107% rule was in effect, requiring each driver to remain within 107% of the quickest lap time in order to qualify for the race.
 Conditions for qualifying were fine, hot and sunny, and track temperatures gradually increased.
 Between sessions, dust was blown onto the track, causing drivers to wait for one another to enter the circuit to clean the racing line.
 Barrichello took his third pole position of the season and sixth of his career with a time of 1:13:333 on his final qualifying run.
 His first run was halted when Button spun his Renault in front of him at turn 11.
 His teammate Michael Schumacher was 0.059 seconds slower in second, qualifying ahead of him for the fourth time in the season after Schumacher made an minor mistake at turn 12.
 He took three of his four runs, saving a pair of tyres for the race.
 Williams occupied the grid's second row.
-Ralf Schumacher was second early on, and took third after a minor racing setup adjustment backfired and sent him off the ciruit on his third run.
+Ralf Schumacher was second early on, and took third after a minor racing setup adjustment backfired and sent him off the circuit on his third run.
 Montoya was fourth, almost a second slower than his teammate, for the second consecutive race.
 He drove an imbalanced car that understeered despite the setup changes.
 Jordan achieved their best qualifying result of the season with Fisichella in fifth.
 Fisichella spun after losing control of his car's rear at the penultimate turn but recovered to the pit lane.
 Trulli took sixth with his fastest lap late in qualifying, having gradually improved his Renault during the session.
 Sauber's Massa and Heidfeld were seventh and eighth respectively.
 Massa had excess oversteer on his second and third runs, which he corrected by switching to scrubbed front tyres and new rear tyres for his final run.
 Heidfeld had excess understeer on his second and third runs; a setup tweak on his last run moved him from 15th to eighth.